Best Mountain Bike Lights of 2025/26

 Charging Type: AC

-Hands down, at 1600 lumens for just over $50, the Bright Eyes 1600 Lumen Helios is by far the least expensive well-performing light in our test, earning it the title of the best budget mountain bike light.
+Hands down, at 1600 lumens for just over $50, the Bright Eyes 1600 Lumen Helios is by far the least expensive well-performing light in our test.
+It was our former winner for best budget mountain bike light, but as technology has improved, we think there are better bang-for-the-buck options out there.

 The Bright Eyes Helios 1600 has great versatility for the value, too.
 You can mount it on a helmet or handlebar, use it as a headlamp, and convert it from a spotlight to a floodlight, giving you a heckuva lot of bang for your buck.
 Plus, if you buy this as your first light to try nighttime mountain biking, you could later use it as a helmet-mount light if you decide to buy a different bar light.